WeCanCodeIT/CSlides/src/Git/GitHubIntro/index.md

 - Highlight and copy the entire contents of the web page that appears.

-- Goto your desktop, and create and open a new text file.
+- Go to your desktop, and create and open a new text file.
 Paste the contents of the .gitignore file into the new text file.

 - Save the file as <mark>.gitignore</mark>.
 Change <mark>file type</mark> to <mark>all files</mark>.